eric2323223/jekyll-now/drafts/GPT.md

 >GPT-2 displays a broad set of capabilities, including the ability to generate conditional synthetic text samples of unprecedented quality, where we prime the model with an input and have it generate a lengthy continuation.
 In addition, GPT-2 outperforms other language models trained on specific domains (like Wikipedia, news, or books) without needing to use these domain-specific training datasets.
 On language tasks like question answering, reading comprehension, summarization, and translation, GPT-2 begins to learn these tasks from the raw text, using no task-specific training data.
 While scores on these downstream tasks are far from state-of-the-art, they suggest that the tasks can benefit from unsupervised techniques, given sufficient (unlabeled) data and compute.
 ![enter image description here](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQUFL2kZa4Nzhvte_2-qmBsFtnoCQ_6ffJvDg&usqp=CAU)
 #### training data
+> The resulting dataset, WebText, contains the text subset of these 45 million links.
+To extract the text from HTML responses we use a combination of the Dragnet (Peters & Lecocq, 2013) and Newspaper1 content extractors.
+All results presented in this paper use a preliminary version of WebText which does not include links created after Dec 2017 and which after de-duplication and some heuristic based cleaning contains slightly over 8 million documents for a total of 40 GB of text.
+We removed all Wikipedia documents from WebText since it is a common data source for other datasets and could complicate analysis due to over1https://github.com/codelucas/newspaper Language Models are Unsupervised Multitask Learners lapping training data with test evaluation tasks.
+#### model
+> The model largely follows the details of the OpenAI GPT model (Radford et al., 2018) with a Parameters Layers dmodel 117M 12 768 345M 24 1024 762M 36 1280 1542M 48 1600 Table 2.
+Architecture hyperparameters for the 4 model sizes. few modifications.
+Layer normalization (Ba et al., 2016) was moved to the input of each sub-block, similar to a pre-activation residual network (He et al., 2016) and an additional layer normalization was added after the final selfattention block.
+A modified initialization which accounts for the accumulation on the residual path with model depth is used.
+We scale the weights of residual layers at initialization by a factor of 1/ √ N where N is the number of residual layers.
+The vocabulary is expanded to 50,257.
+We also increase the context size from 512 to 1024 tokens and a larger batchsize of 512 is used.
 ### GPT-3: Language Models are Few-Shot Learners
 **可以跳过finetune训练直接使用**